Australian Government Architecture

 • Adhere to reuse principles

-Continual improvement of processes, and features, data, security, technology, skills, and cost should remain a focus to maximise functionality, reduce risk, and minimise accumulation of technical debt.
+Entities must prioritise the reuse of existing APIs, patterns, or knowledge.
+Where it is necessary to design new solutions, entities must develop them with a focus on future reuse.
+Focus on continual improvement of processes, features, data, security, technology, skills, and cost, to maximise functionality, reduce risk, and minimise accumulation of technical debt.

 Domains